caktus/caktus-sphinx-theme/docs/usage.rst

 - pypi: Link to the project's page on the Python Package Index
 - github: Link to the project source on Github.
 This will also include a link to the issue tracker
+- demo: Link to a publicly accessible live demo
 - mail: Link to the project's mailing list

 If the ``links`` key is not given in ``html_theme_options`` then the Quick Links section will not display.
-If one of the above link types is not present then that link will not be shown in the listing
+If one of the above link types is not present then that link will not be shown in the listing.